wvwwvwwv/scalable-delayed-dealloc/README.md

 guard.defer_execute(|| println!("deferred"));
 drop(guard);

-// If the thread is expected to lie dormant for a while, call `suspend()` to allow other threads
+// If the thread is expected to lie dormant for a while, call `suspend()` to allow
-// to reclaim its own retired instances. suspend();
+// others to reclaim the memory. suspend();
 ```

 ## Performance

-- The average time taken to enter and exit a protected region: 2.2 nanoseconds on Apple M2.
+- The average time taken to enter and exit a protected region: 2.0 nanoseconds on Apple M2.

 ## [Changelog](https://github.com/wvwwvwwv/scalable-delayed-dealloc/blob/main/CHANGELOG.md)